leihu-ds/project/docs/final_report.md

 ## 11. Discussion

-The project shows that code availability alone is not enough for full reproducibility.
+This project shows that code availability alone is not enough for reproducibility.
 Even though the original repository was available, direct reproduction was limited by missing full-text data, unclear preprocessing steps, hard-coded paths, and dependency issues.

-The strongest local reproduction results came from The Guardian and Reddit.
-Both datasets produced interpretable BERTopic topics under the improved local pipeline.
-Twitter/X remained more difficult because the recovered text was short and noisy, which weakened coherence scores.
+The Guardian and Reddit produced the most usable local results.
+Both datasets gave interpretable BERTopic topics under the local improved pipeline.
+Twitter/X remained more difficult because the recovered text was short, sparse, and noisy, which affected the coherence score.

-The comparison with the original paper should therefore be interpreted carefully.
-We can compare model structure, parameter choices, number of topics, C_NPMI, topic diversity, and qualitative topic themes.
-However, we cannot claim exact reproduction because our recovered datasets do not fully match the original paper datasets.
+The comparison with the original paper should be read carefully.
+We can compare model structure, parameter choices, number of topics, C_NPMI, topic diversity, and topic themes.
+However, we cannot claim exact replication because the recovered datasets do not fully match the original paper datasets.

 ## 12. Conclusion

-This project successfully documented and tested the reproducibility of a topic modelling study on public attention data in the DCEE context.
-The team was able to reconstruct usable data, run local BERTopic pipelines, generate outputs, and compare results with the original paper where possible.
+This project documented and tested the reproducibility of a topic modelling study on public attention data in the DCEE context.
+The team reconstructed usable local data, ran BERTopic pipelines, generated outputs, and compared results with the original paper where possible.

-However, exact reproduction was not possible because the full original cleaned datasets and complete preprocessing workflow were not fully available.
-The final result should therefore be reported as a partial reproduction and reproducibility evaluation rather than an exact replication.
+Exact reproduction was not supported by the available materials.
+The full original cleaned datasets and the complete preprocessing workflow were not fully available.
+For this reason, the final result should be reported as a partial reproduction and reproducibility evaluation rather than an exact replication.

-The project's main contribution is the transparent documentation of the reproduction process, including what worked, what failed, what was addressed, and what limitations remained.
+The main contribution of the project is the documentation of the reproduction process, including what worked, what failed, what was addressed, and what limitations remained.